urth-inc/metatell_plugin_template/CustomWebCameraButton/README.md

 }
 ```

+- `isSharing`: A boolean value that indicates whether the user is sharing the web camera.
 - `canShareCamera`: A boolean value that indicates whether the user can share the web camera.
 - `toggleShareCamera`: A function that toggles the web camera sharing.
 - `canShareCameraToAvatar`: A boolean value that indicates whether the user can share the web camera to the avatar.